bplus-group/mdi_ros_bridge/README.md

 > ### Note<br>
 > This package is intended as a quick start for the intergration of MDI devices.
 The acutal evaluation of the grabbed data has to be done on purpose - and maybe for performence reasons also inside this node.

+## Content

+### mdi_node
+Contains the ROS2 wrapper implementation around the MDI Rx API.

+### third_party
+Contains the actual MDI Rx API for various platforms (ok, right now just linux x86_64).
+The while the Windows counterpart is available as binary, currently no ROS2 setup on Windows is at hand.

 ## Installation